- Getting to the bottom of Dropbox crashing issues in Windows 10 can feel overwhelming these days.

-If you’re experiencing Dropbox crashes, follow the steps listed below to solve this problem.
-But before that, here are some more potential issues:
+If you’re experiencing Dropbox crashes in Windows 10, follow the steps listed below to solve this problem.
+But before that, here are some more potential issues.

-Dropbox app closes as soon as it opens
+What can I do if the Dropbox app crashes as soon as it opens?

 - Uninstall and then reinstall Dropbox

 - Use an error-free alternative – Zoolz